 Home to a colony of griffon vultures, short toed and bonnelli eagles and with sightings here of a pair of golden eagles, the only other inhabitants these days are the famous Cabra Montes, the Ibex mountain goats.

 Above all else, this is a place to relax and unwind, to stroll and explore, to read or paint, or just lounge by the pool and enjoy the wondrous nature all around.

 Set well away from the other villas, this little terrace comprises six one bedroomed villas for couples - but children can be (and often are) accommodated as well (on supplementary beds in the living room).

 One enters to a spacious, comfortable and pleasantly decorated living / dining / open plan kitchen.
-High, beamed ceilings, brightly painted walls, Arab rugs, ceramics and artefacts, satellite TV, a DVD film channel and CD player all add to the ambience of this attractive living space.
+High, beamed ceilings, brightly painted walls, Arab rugs, ceramics and artefacts, TV with USB, all add to the ambience of this attractive living space.